sanaasy/ar-vr-image-gallery/README.md

 # ⚡ ar-vr-image-gallery
-an virtual reality image gallery
+a virtual reality image gallery

 # how it was made
 using A-Frame